 Copyright Laws UK

 Quite simply, as things stand, there is no copyright law in the U.K. for any works published in 2004.
-If an organization wishes to republish such positions, they are free to do so without having to pay royalties to the estate of the author.
+If an organization wishes to republish such positions, they are free to do so without paying royalties to the author’s estate.

 - What is copyright law?

-- How long do I have to register my work with the U.S. Copyright Office?
+- How long must I register my work with the U.S. Copyright Office?

 - What does “public domain” mean?